 Dropping in fast with my absolute favourite thing these days.
-Some members of this blog community are quite vocal about their dislike of beverage posts (remember when I used to do happy hours?
-I kinda miss them!), but my love of this golden serene latte is deep and true to my everyday very real life, so I’m posting it and that’s that.
 We’ve had some very busy days and this cup of goodness gives me all the juice I need to take it all on.
 I start looking forward to it the night before, no joke.

-The drink is essentially a typical espresso-based latte made with a turmeric and spice frothed cashew milk.
-With respect to origin, the turmeric + milk combination ties to haldi doodh, the Hindi phrase for “the milk of turmeric.”
-One of my favourite pieces of food writing ever revolves around this particular drink.
-You can read it here.
+The drink is essentially a typical espresso-based latte made with a turmeric and other warm spice frothed nut milk.
+With respect to origin and the inspiration, the turmeric and milk combination ties to haldi doodh, the Hindi phrase for “the milk of turmeric.”

 Fall and Winter usually gifts me at least one minor eczema flare-up and I do have some ongoing sciatic nerve pain issues, so the more anti-inflammatory action I can get in my life, the better as far as I’m concerned.